apokryphus/advanced-combat-system/README.md

 Geralt's default moveset/animations are available for use at any time.
 ACS allows compatibility with other mods that alter it.

 Each ACS moveset comes with:
-- Its own unique combos, abilities, and weapon arts.
+- Its own unique combos, abilities, counter-attacks, and weapon arts.
-- Its own set of dodges/rolls and weapon-holding animations.
+- Its own set of dodges, rolls, and weapon-holding/passive behavior animations.

 Additionally, the mod allows for vampire combat animations and abilities while the player is unarmed.
 Can be toggled on or off.